hemzaz/nvidia-acceleration-on-ubuntu/README.md

 sudo apt -y ttf-mscorefonts-installer
 ```

 That will fetch, extract, and install the Microsoft core fonts Andale Mono, Arial, Arial Black, Comic Sans MS, Courier New, Georgia, Impact, Times New Roman, Trebuchet MS, and Verdana.
-In Firefox, go to "Settings" > "Fonts and Colors" > "Advanced..." and change the Serif and Sans-serif fonts to "Times New Roman" and "Arial" respectively, if you want to match the fonts used by Google Chrome.
+In Firefox, if you want to match the fonts used by Google Chrome, go to "Settings" > "Fonts and Colors" > "Advanced..." and change the Serif and Sans-serif fonts to "Times New Roman" and "Arial" respectively.

 ### <a id="install-chromium">Install Chromium and derivatives